deletedcu/angular-demo/lectures/day-1/02-typescript.md

 tsc hello.ts
 ```

 Then, look around in your repo.
 You should see the exact same file with a ".js" extension.
-Not exactly novel, but we're on the way to doing more exciting things with TypeScript.
+This doesn't seem exciting, but it's the first step!
+Now, we can write in TypeScript and have it compile into JavaScript.
+We're on our way to doing exciting things with TypeScript.

 ### Type Annotations